chaitalideb/EVA_Assignment-9-Phase2/README.md

 Following are the main features of TD3 :-
 a) Using a pair of critic networks

 Clipped Double-Q Learning.
 TD3 learns two Q-functions instead of one so its called TWIN, and uses the smaller of the two Q-values to form the targets in the Bellman error loss functions.
+It takes the smallest value of the two critic networks.

 b) Delayed updates of the actor